lrbn86/Internet-Relay-Chat/README.md

 # Internet Relay Chat Program
-A lab project from CS240 from Purdue University.
+A lab project from CS240 @ Purdue University.

 Written in C/C++